Meet Your Attorney – Jesse K. Sanchez

 - Possession or sale of drug precursors

-While arguments to suppress evidence are often quite complicated, all “motions to suppress” essentially claim that the rights of the accused person were violated in some fundamental way and, therefore, any evidence gained from the violation should be excluded from evidence or “suppressed.”
-It’s a controversial technique, because it can take evidence that makes a defendant look “obviously guilty” and get it thrown right out of court.
+While under the law, arguments to suppress criminal evidence are often quite complicated, all “motions to suppress” essentially claim that the rights of the accused person were violated in some fundamental way and, therefore, any evidence gained from the violation should be excluded from evidence or “suppressed.”
+It’s a controversial technique, because it can take criminal evidence that makes a defendant look “obviously guilty” and get it thrown right out of court.

 The idea here is to deter police misconduct.
 And, this is exactly what the 4th Amendment of the U.S. Constitution demands in it’s guarantee when it states that: “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”